 Figure 1 gives some preliminary insights into the co-movements between the commodity and equity indices.
-This graph allows the reader to visualize which sub-periods help determine the comovements between the index returns that are summarized by the correlations presented in Table 2.
+This graph allows the reader to visualize which subperiods help determine the co-movements between the index returns that are summarized by the correlations presented in Table 2.
 In particular, it suggests a high correlation between the two equity indices; a positive, but somewhat weaker, correlation between the two commodity indices; and, a weak or possibly negative correlation between the equity and commodity indices, especially during the second sub-period (June 1997 through May 2002).

 Table 2 quantifies these first impressions by providing an overview of the simple correlations between the two four benchmark asset-return series.
 This summary table is helpful for the interpretation of the empirical results in Section 3.
-As in Table 1, Panels A to D are for weekly returns; E to H, daily returns; and I to L, monthly returns.
+As in Table 1, Panels A to D are for weekly returns; E, daily returns; and F, monthly returns.
 For weekly returns, Table 2A presents statistics for the entire sample period, while Tables 2B, 2C and 2D present the corresponding statistics for each of the three successive five-year subperiods.
-The other eight panels are organized in similar fashion for daily (E to H) and monthly (I to L) returns.